ckbox-io/ckbox-examples/token/README.md

 :warning: This is just a code sample.
 It is NOT ready for production use!

-The role of token endpoints is to authorize end users of your application to use CKBox.
+Token endpoints are used to authorize end users of your application to use CKBox.
 Following token endpoints will be exposed by the server:

 -   `/token` - generates token with `user` role
 -   `/token/admin` - generates token with `admin` role